rails/rails/guides/source/api_documentation_guidelines.md

 Documentation has to be concise but comprehensive.
 Explore and document edge cases.
 What happens if a module is anonymous?
 What if a collection is empty?
 What if an argument is nil?

-The proper names of Rails components have a space in between the words, like "Active Support". +ActiveRecord+ is a Ruby module, whereas Active Record is an ORM.
+The proper names of Rails components have a space in between the words, like "Active Support". `ActiveRecord` is a Ruby module, whereas Active Record is an ORM.
 All Rails documentation should consistently refer to Rails components by their proper name, and if in your next blog post or presentation you remember this tidbit and take it into account that'd be phenomenal.

 Spell names correctly: Arel, Test::Unit, RSpec, HTML, MySQL, JavaScript, ERB.
 When in doubt, please have a look at some authoritative source like their official documentation.